kiriti2104/Uber-Rides-Data-Analysis/README.md

 **Data Visualization on Maps using Folium:**
 The Folium library is employed to visualize the Uber ride data on interactive maps.

-**Morning Map:** A map is generated with a specific center location, and circular markers are added for a subset of morning Uber ride coordinates.
+**Morning Map:** A map with a specific center location is generated, and circular markers are added for a subset of morning Uber ride coordinates.
 These markers indicate the pickup locations of morning rides.

 **Evening Map:** Similarly, another map is created for evening rides, and red circular markers are used to highlight evening ride pickup locations.